shufay/LIGO-plots/README.md

 gpsLength = 3600
 gpsStop = 1205463447
 ```
 Data was fetched from `1205459847` to `1205463447`.
 The first output line displays the current time that fb4 thinks it is.
+This was obtained with the code shown in this post: https://nodus.ligo.caltech.edu:8081/PSL_Lab/2139.

 ![alt text][graph2]

 <br></br>